 |Is there a page size limit?||No||No|

-|Does it show any ads?||30 dollars a year to remove ads||No|
+|Does it show any ads?||Yes, upgrade to a premium plan required to get rid of ads||No|

 |Can you upgrade your site?||Yes (by visiting the store)||No upgrades necessary|

-|Can you customize the theme?||No||Yes|
+|Can you customize the theme?||Limited customization options||Yes|

 |Can you modify system files?||No||Yes|

 |How many themes available?||More than 300||More than 3000|